wallytutor/WallyToolbox.jl/docs/src/helpers.md

 !!! danger

-    This section documents functions that are used in a very unstable context and might evolve in the next commits until an stable interface is established.
+    This section documents functions that are used in a very unstable context.

 ```@docs
 DryUtilities.maxabsolutechange